|

 4. Scheduling and Recording

-The Course Schedule page identifes courses with all five Instructional Modalities (WEB, ZOOM, TRAD, IVN, and HYFLX).
-To view just the IVN and Zoom courses that are scheduled in IVN Classrooms, we have links below that provide a graphical layout view of weekly IVN and Zoom courses.
+The Course Schedule page identifes courses with five Instructional Methods (WEB, ZOOM, TRAD, HYBRD, and HYFLX).
+To view just the courses that are scheduled in Zoom-enabld classrooms, we have links below that provide a graphical layout view of weekly Zoom-enabled courses.

-Classes scheduled in the IVN Classrooms are configured to automatically record to the Zoom Cloud web site (https://newriver.zoom.us).
-Meetings that are created by individuals with Zoom Basic accounts instead of Zoom PRO accounts can only be recorded to the local computer of the meeting creator.
-IVN Classrooms are automatically connected to scheduled class meetings (without anyone in the room pressing any buttons).
+Classes scheduled in the Zoom-enabled classrooms are configured to automatically record to the Zoom Cloud web site (https://newriver.zoom.us).
+Meetings that are created by individuals with Zoom Basic accounts instead of Zoom Meeting accounts can only be recorded to the local computer of the meeting creator.
+Zoom-enabled classrooms are automatically connected to scheduled class meetings (without anyone in the room pressing any buttons).

-IVN services are provided on a first-come, first-served basis.
+Classroom technology services are provided on a first-come, first-served basis.
 Scheduling priority is given to those events that most directly support the mission and curriculum of the College.
-IVN Classrooms are available to employees and to student groups for meetings and co-curricular events.
+Most classrooms and computer labs are available to employees and to student groups for meetings and co-curricular events.

-5. Training and Information for IVN Instructors and Students
+5. Training and Information for Instructors and Students

-Teaching and learning in the IVN environment poses new challenges to instructors and students who are faced with (1) using the equipment while also (2) communicating effectively with students who are remote and on-site.
+Teaching and learning in the a videoconferencing environment poses new challenges to instructors and students who are faced with (1) using the videoconferencing equipment while also (2) communicating effectively with students who are both remote and on-site.
 The following links may be useful to instructors and students new to this environment:

 - Overview of New River CTC Distance Education and Instructional Methods